NLESC-JCER/cpp2wasm/README.md

 const root = finder.solve(guess)
 ```

-Let's get `epsilon` and `guess` from the [command line arguments](https://nodejs.org/dist/latest-v12.x/docs/api/process.html#process_process_argv), find the root and [print](https://nodejs.org/dist/latest-v12.x/docs/api/console.html) the result.
+Let's write a command line script to test the WebAssembly module.
+We get the `epsilon` and `guess` from the [command line arguments](https://nodejs.org/dist/latest-v12.x/docs/api/process.html#process_process_argv), find the root with the WebAssembly module and [print](https://nodejs.org/dist/latest-v12.x/docs/api/console.html) the result.
-We need to wrap in a async function as Node.js (version 12) does not like a bare `await`.
+We need to wrap in a async function as Node.js (version 12) does support a top level `await`.

 ```{.js file=webassembly/cli.js}
 // this JavaScript snippet stored as webassembly/cli.js